 August 1st - Sonoma Valley, California

-what we are doing now.
-If we had stayed in Buellton and kept planning for this someday we would have stayed so busy we may have never done it.
-It goes
+we are doing now.
+If we had stayed in Buellton and kept planning for this someday, we would have stayed so busy we may have never done it.
+It goes back to

-race.
-While he was at work Frank's parents and I along with a few of our co-workers drove to a nearby winery.
-It was a beautiful place that overlooked the
+While he was at work Frank's parents and I, along with a few of our co-workers, drove to a nearby winery.
+It was a beautiful place that overlooked the valley.

-valley.
-We tasted all sorts of different jams and jellies and lots of different salsas and dips.
-Good thing we hadn't had breakfast, by the time we left we were

-all stuffed.
-Around 1:00 when Frank got off work we drove out to Frank's Aunt Linda and Uncle Steve's in Santa Rosa, just up the road from Sonoma.
 We

+tasted all sorts of different jams and jellies and lots of different salsas and dips.
+Good thing we hadn't had breakfast, by the time we left we were all stuffed.

+Around 1:00, when Frank got off work, we drove out to Frank's Aunt Linda and Uncle Steve's in Santa Rosa, just up the road from Sonoma.
+We had a bar-b-que

 July 22nd - Seattle, Washington